kamikazechaser/HerokuGram/README.md

 ### Why Was This Pack Made?

-To obviously host you bot for FREE!
+To obviously host your bot for FREE!

 ### Deployment

 Deploy using any method on [Heroku](https://www.heroku.com).
 DropBox method is the easiest of them all.
+Just download, unzip and push to Heroku.

 ### Keep Bot Alive

 As usual, Heroku will shut down the bot due to inactivity after a few hours.
 Use [UptimeRobot](https://uptimerobot.com) to ping your app (https://<Your App Name>.herokuapp.com) at short intervals

-### Extra Info
+### Breakage Warning

-Do not attempt to modify the `package.json` or where quoted in `bot.js` as this will instantly crash the bot.
-Only change the token and add your code below `bot.init`
+Do not attempt to modify the `package.json` scripts or where quoted in `bot.js` as this will instantly crash the bot.
+Only change the token and add your code below `bot.init();`

 ## License